 - Respect your neighbours – don’t let off fireworks late at night and remember there are laws to follow

 - Take care with sparklers – never give them to children under five.
-Even when they have gone out they are still hot so put sparklers in a bucket of water after use
+Even when they've gone out they're still hot, so put sparklers in a bucket of water after use

 - Keep your pets indoors throughout the evening.